benbrastmckie/.config/README.md

 which fish
 ```

-The command should return `/usr/local/bin/fish`.
+The command should return `/usr/local/bin/fish` or something similar.
-Copy the path and run the following:
+Copy the path displayed and run the following:

 ```
 nvim ~/.config/alacritty/alacritty.yml
 ```

-Replace `/usr/bin/fish` with the location of fish, saving and exiting with `Space-q`.
+Replace `/usr/bin/fish` with the location of fish, saving and exiting with `Space-q` or `:wq`.
-Quite the terminal and open Alacritty by hitting `Ctrl+Space` and typing 'Alacritty', running the following to reset Tmux:
+Quite the terminal and open Alacritty by hitting `Command + Space` and typing 'Alacritty', running the following to reset Tmux:

 ```
 tmux kill-server